STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Introduction

-Although Transformer-based methods demonstrate notable improvements in STG relationship learning~\cite{chen2022bidirectional,cong2021spatial}, their modeling ability on large-scale STG networks and Long-Term Sequential Forecasting (LTSF) tasks is greatly hindered by the quadratic computational complexity $O(n^2)$ provided by its core component--attention mechanism~\cite{zhou2021informer,zhou2022fedformer,rampavsek2022recipe}.
-Moreover, attention mechanisms usually approximate the full-length historical data, or encode all the context features, which may not be necessary for modeling the long-term dependencies of STG learning tasks.
-As such, the research world has been actively looking for counterparts of Attention-based models.
+Spatial-temporal graph data is a kind of Non-Euclidean data which widely exists in our daily life, such as urban traffic network, metro system InFlow/OutFlow, social networks, regional energy load, weather observations, etc. Owning to the dynamic, heterogenous, and non-stationary nature of STG data, accurate and efficient STG forecasting has long been a challenging task.

-Lately, with the popularization of Mamba~\cite{gu2023mamba,wang2024graph,liu2024swin}, Selective State Space Models (SSSM) have aroused considerable interest among researchers from computer vision and Natural Language Processing.
-SSSM is a variant of the State Space Models, which originated from Control Science and Engineering fields~\cite{lee1994state,friedland2012control} with strong theoretical foundation.
+Lately, with the popularization of Mamba~\cite{gu2023mamba,wang2024graph,liu2024swin}, Modern Selective State Space Models (SSSM) have aroused considerable interest among researchers from computer vision and Natural Language Processing.
+SSSM is a variant of the State Space Models, which originated from Control Science and Engineering fields~\cite{lee1994state,friedland2012control}.
 State Space Models provide a professional framework to describe a physical system's dynamics state evolution through sets of input, output, and state variables related by first-order differential or difference equations.
 The approach allows for a compact way to model and analyze systems with multiple inputs and outputs (MIMO)~\cite{aoki2013state}.

-As a pioneer deep learning-based SSSM, Mamba is proposed to address data-centric context learning for sequential tasks.
-Different from attention score calculation, Mamba construct selective state space models for the research objects, which encode contexts by using recurrent hidden states.
-The selection mechanism within Mamba allows it to control which part of the input data should be flowed into hidden states, as the significant context features that will influence the next-step embedding update.

 STG learning can be treated as a complex process of understanding and forecasting the evolution of STG networks over time, which highly resembles the state space transition process where each state encapsulates the current configuration of a system and transitions represent changes over time.
 Deep learning-based SSSMs bring new horizons to STG learning tasks.
-However, great challenges pose in accurately and effectively adopting Mamba architectures for STG modeling, which is characterized as heterogeneous, dynamic, and non-stationary.
+However, great challenges pose in accurately and effectively adopting SSSMs architectures for STG modeling.